typesafehub/sbt-conductr-sandbox/README.md

 ## Usage

+The single node version of the ConductR Developer Sandbox is available gratis with registration at Typesafe.com.
+Please visit the [ConductR Developer](http://www.typesafe.com/product/conductr/developer) page on Typesafe.com for the current image version and licensing information.
+Use of the ConductR in multi-node mode or for production purposes requires the purchase of Typesafe ConductR.
+You <strong>must</strong> specify the current imageVersion which you can obtain from the [ConductR Developer](http://www.typesafe.com/product/conductr/developer) page.

 If you have not done so already, then please [install Docker](https://www.docker.com/).

 Declare the plugin (typically in a `plugins.sbt`):